 You’ll find plenty of classic Australian pubs around the city, too.
-Local favourites include The Royal in Paddington, The Newport on the Northern Beaches, Hotel Palisade in Millers Point, The Glenmore Hotel in The Rocks, The Dolphin in Surry Hills and The Imperial in Erskineville.
+Local favourites include The Royal in Paddington, Hotel Palisade in Millers Point, Courthouse Hotel in Newtown, The Dolphin in Surry Hills and The Imperial in Erskineville.
+For drinks by the beach, head to The Newport and the Harbord Hotel on the Northern Beaches, or Watsons Bay Boutique Hotel and Coogee Pavilion in the east.

 Looking for a bar that suits your style?
 There’s one for you somewhere in the Harbour City.